charvi-rajput/musicapi-sdk-docs/docs/faq.md

 -----

 ### Q. How do I authenticate users securely?
-**A.** Use the built-in OAuth2 authentication methods provided by the SDK to securely log users in and manage access tokens.
+**A.** Use the built-in Basic authorization methods provided by the SDK to securely log users in.

 -----

 ### Q. What happens if a user tries to delete a file that no longer exists?
 **A.** The SDK will raise an error.
-You can catch it and show a message like: “The file you are trying to delete does not exist or has already been removed.”
+You can catch it and show a message like: “Already Deleted”

 -----

 ### Q. Are API rate limits enforced?
-**A.** Yes, rate limits apply.
-Check the developer dashboard for your plan’s quota and usage.
+**A.** No, the number of rate limits are *none by default*.